pkulwj1994/diff_instruct_star/README.md

 ## Citation

-If you use Diff-Instruct\* in your research, please cite our paper:
+If you use Diff-Instruct\* or Diff-Instruct family in your research, please cite our papers:
 ```bibtex
 @article{luo2024diffinstructstar,
   title={Diff-Instruct*: Towards Human-Preferred One-step Text-to-image Generative Models},